ankit15681/autocomplete.github.io/README.md

 # Project Run
-after importing the project to system or vscode.
+1.after importing the project to system or vscode. \
-Change pwd to direct-api
+2.Change pwd to direct-api\
-Then run the command npm install (will install necessary node modules) Then run the command npm start to run the project in the browser.
+3.Then run the command npm install (will install necessary node modules)\
+4.Then run the command npm start to run the project in the browser.\

 # Getting Started with Create React App